Court dress: The Supreme Court

-Members of the old Judicial Committee of the House of Lords (or "Law Lords") and the Judicial Committee of the Privy Council never wore court dress (although advocates appearing before them did).
-Instead, they were dressed in ordinary business clothing.
+Members of the old Appellate Committee of the House of Lords (or "Law Lords") and the Judicial Committee of the Privy Council never wore court dress (although advocates appearing before them did).
+Instead, they were dressed in ordinary business clothing in accordance with the fashion of their time.
 Since the creation of the Supreme Court of the United Kingdom in 2009, the Justices of that court have retained the Law Lords' tradition of sitting unrobed.
 On ceremonial occasions they wear a robe of black damask embellished with gold with the badge of the Supreme Court embroidered at the yoke.

+In 2011, the Supreme Court provided that counsel may jointly agree to dispense with some or all of the traditional elements of court dress at sittings.
+Thus, at many sittings since then, all justices and counsel present have been attired in ordinary business suits.

 England and Wales

 Where court dress is worn

 Court dress is worn at hearings in open court in many sittings of Senior Courts of England and Wales and in the County Court.
 It is not worn in the Technology and Construction Court, nor in the Commercial Court.
 Further, in any court formal dress may be dispensed with at the option of the judge, e.g. in very hot weather, and invariably where it may intimidate children, e.g., in the Family Division and at the trials of minors.

 Court dress is not worn at hearings in chambers or in magistrates' courts, nor in tribunals.